It is abnormal tissue growth. They can develop right under the skin.

 Cancerous lung nodules

-Malignant lung nodules include cancers of the lung, lymphomas and cancers that have spread or from any part of the body.
+Malignant lung nodules include lung cancers, lymphomas and cancers that have spread or from any part of the body.

-If the lung nodule is larger, a biopsy will reveal if it is cancerous or benign.
+If the lung nodule is more prominent, a biopsy will reveal if it is cancerous or benign.

 A cancerous lung nodule often has to be removed with surgery, and if no other cancer is found, it may not require another treatment.